To promote water safety and lifeguarding in Vero Beach and the surrounding communities

 Many people visit the beach after 5pm when lifeguards leave the beach for the day.
 Of the deaths by drowning in the last few years, all may have been prevented if patrons swam in the guarded areas while lifeguards were on duty.

 The lifeguard tower at Humiston Park is in disrepair.
 Lifeguards are unable to see much of the beach without having to improvise by sitting outside the tower on the boardwalk in the elements distracted by patrons and easy targets for those in the public who wish to do them harm.

 Areas of Progress

 The current City Council has been very proactive by authorizing the extension of lifeguard hours from 5pm to 7pm from Memorial Day to Labor Day.
-This lifesaving measure may help to ensure that the number of drownings will decrease.
+This lifesaving measure may help to decrease the number of drownings.

 VBLA is trying to raise money to build a lifeguard tower and command center at Humiston Park which will give lifeguards a better field of vision of Central Beach and the hotel district, protection from the elements, unsafe situations and faster response times during beach emergencies.

 If Indian River County supplies the VBLA with more PEP reef buoys, VBLA members will continue to volunteer their time to install the buoys.
 These buoys may help to prevent injuries by warning swimmers of the presence of the artificial reef.

 Recycling bins should be put back in the beach parks.
 The bins were heavily used resulting in less waste which is helpful to the environment.

 More police presence is needed on the beach particularly during holidays and weekends.